Volunteers – Background Checks & Training

 Abuse Awareness

-If you’ve already completed AB 506-compliant abuse awareness training program for another sport or league and your certificate is still current, you can use it for MY Club, too.
+If you’ve already completed an AB 506-compliant abuse awareness training program for another sport or league and your certificate is still current, you can use it for MY Club, too.
 For example, US Soccer’s SafeSport program is adequate for our needs.
 Just upload the certificate to your Sports Connect volunteer page.

 For more info, see the California Dept of Social Services page on Mandated Reporter Training